2008 Vuelta a España: Teams

-Routes and Stages
+Route

 This edition of the Vuelta contained three time trial events, two of which were individual and one a team event.
 Six stages were classified as mountain stages, while two stages were deemed intermediate stages.
 Ten of the stages were designated as flat stages, which meant that they were primarily flat but could contain a climb or two of a lesser category.

 Race overview

 For details, see 2008 Vuelta a España, Stage 1 to Stage 11 and 2008 Vuelta a España, Stage 12 to Stage 21.

 The 2008 Vuelta a España began with a short team time trial in Granada, a traditional city in the history of the Vuelta, having hosted a stage start or finish 39 previous times.
 Though Astana and Team CSC Saxo Bank were thought to be favorites to win this stage, the top team was Liquigas, which put their team leader Filippo Pozzato in the first golden jersey.
 This set the stage for an extremely turbulent first week in terms of race leadership, as Alejandro Valverde, Daniele Bennati, Levi Leipheimer, Sylvain Chavanel, and Alessandro Ballan would all don the maillot oro between the race's beginning and Stage 7.
 All but Chavanel did this by virtue of stage wins – Chavanel, for his part, had been 2 seconds behind Leipheimer for the race lead after the Vuelta's first individual time trial (ITT), and took it the next day thanks to time bonuses in intermediate sprints.

 After the first rest day came the Vuelta's longest stage, said to be the queen stage, as it had many high mountain climbs and an extremely difficult climb to the finish in Andorra.
 As it happened, the day the stage was run was marked by consistent rain and cold temperatures, making the stage harder still.
 Ballan won this stage from a breakaway and took the overall lead, but he was unable to remain in contention the next day.
 Leipheimer, who had been in second overall, re-assumed the overall lead.
 In Stage 9, Leipheimer's Astana team afforded a breakaway including Egoi Martínez sufficient time that Martínez took the overall lead, meaning that through nine stages the race lead had only been retained from one day to the next one time.

 The next several stages were flat, and won by sprinters and breakaways, meaning Martínez was able to retain the overall lead for a time.
 Stage 13, which ended at the storied Alto de El Angliru, revealed the race's overall contenders.
 Alberto Contador won the stage and in so doing gained a lead over Leipheimer, Carlos Sastre, Ezequiel Mosquera, and Valverde which he would never relinquish.
 Contador padded this lead by winning the stage the next day, and kept it in the race's second and final ITT, where his strongest challenger was ironically his teammate Leipheimer.